 Under Rule 1.2(d), a lawyer is prohibited from counseling or assisting a client in conduct that the lawyer knows is criminal or fraudulent.
 Paragraph (b) states a specific application of the principle set forth in Rule 1.2(d) and addresses the situation where a client’s crime or fraud takes the form of a lie or misrepresentation.
 Ordinarily, a lawyer can avoid assisting a client’s crime or fraud by withdrawing from the representation.
 Sometimes it may be necessary for the lawyer to give notice of the fact of withdrawal and to disaffirm an opinion, document, affirmation or the like.
 In extreme cases, substantive law may require a lawyer to disclose information relating to the representation to avoid being deemed to have assisted the client’s crime or fraud.
 If the lawyer can avoid assisting a client’s crime or fraud only by disclosing this information, then under paragraph (b) the lawyer is required to do so, unless the disclosure is prohibited by Rule 1.6.

 This rule prohibits a lawyer from knowingly making a false statement of material fact or law to a third person.
 La.
-Rules of Prof’l Conduct R. 4.1(a) (2004); see also Restatement (Third) of the Law Governing Lawyers § 98(1) (2000).
+Rules of Prof’l Conduct r.
+4.1(a) (2004); see also Restatement (Third) of the Law Governing Lawyers § 98(1) (2000).
 Louisiana lawyers have been disciplined under this rule for, among other things, backdating documents, see In re Sealed Appellant, 194 F.3d 666 (5th Cir.
 1999), forging affidavits, In re Stephens, 645 So.
 2d 1133 (La.
 1994); La.
 State Bar Ass’n v.
 Boutall, 597 So.
 2d 444 (La.
 1992), misrepresenting that a deceased client is still alive, In re Warner, 851 So.
 2d 1029, 1036 (La.
-2003); lying about the existence of liens, see La.
+2003); lying about the existence of liens, see also La.
 State Bar Ass’n v.
 Harrington, 585 So.
 2d 514 (La.
-1990); and failing to disclose disbarment to client while continuing representation, see In re Turnage, 104 So.
+1990); and failing to disclose disbarment to a client while continuing representation, see In re Turnage, 104 So.
 3d 397, 398-400 (La.
 2012).
-A lawyer was also disciplined for three years for, among other things, requesting that his client come to his office to sign some “paperwork.”
+A lawyer has also been disciplined for three years for, among other things, requesting that his client come to his office to sign some “paperwork.”
+In re Meisner, 11 So.
+3d 1096, 1101-12 (La.
+2009).
 Among the papers was a new retainer agreement which, once signed by the client, would be used to represent to a federal court that the lawyer was hired the day before he was to appear at the call docket setting, thereby setting up an excuse as to why he failed to appear and why his “new” client’s case should be reinstated.
+Id. at 1101.
 The client was unaware of his lawyer’s scheme at the time he signed this “paperwork”, and his case was ultimately dismissed.
-In re Meisner, 11 So.
-3d 1096 (La.
-2009).
+Id.

 Lying During Investigations